Howey Place: History

-Howey House, a tall art-deco building and part of the Collins Street in the 1930s once connected the lane to Collins Street via an open laneway, however Howey House was demolished in the 1980s for the construction of the Sportsgirl Centre, a modern shopping mall.
-Howey Place is named after Henry Howey who bought the land for £128 in 1837.
+Henry Howey of Goulburn, NSW bought three lots comprising about a third of this city block at the original land sales in 1837 for £128.
 After he and his family drowned on passage from Sydney, his property passed to his brother John Werge Howey and finally to his son Captain John Edwards Presgrave Howey.
 JEP Howey is best remembered as the man who built the Romney, Hythe & Dymchurch Railway in Kent, England.